LeTarrask/LeTarrask/README.md

 ### Log: - Here's the stuff I'm working right nowadays

 * **Placeholder Project** - After working on an MVP that uses the iOS Camera API as a proof of concept, I'm rewriting the application from the ground up, leading to the release of version 1.0.
 Part of it includes the open sourced fork of [Aespa](https://github.com/LeTarrask/Aespa), and an iOS client that uses Core Data and a Firebase server.
+The app uses the Camera API, StoreKit, Notifications and a MVVM architecture.

 ***